JustinBeaudry/javascript-es6-styleguide/README.md

 ## Dependencies

-**Dependencies**: Dependenies of the class should be at the very top of the file (assuming you are not using a DI framework that uses something like constructor injection)
+**Dependencies**: Dependencies of the class should be at the very top of the file (assuming you are not using a DI framework that uses something like constructor injection)

-*Why?*: It needs to be clear what the dependecies of the class are.
+*Why?*: It needs to be clear what the dependencies of the class are.
 This is very important to both testing and maintenance.

 ```javascript
 /* avoid - client side example */